 A degree in game development isn’t essential.
-But, if you do want to go to college for a degree in game development or game design, we have a number of resources detailing the best colleges for each.
+But, if you do want to go for a degree in game development or video game design school, we have a number of resources detailing the best colleges for each.
 Go ahead and open those links in a new tab.

 Summer programs are offered by a number of colleges around the country–it’s worth a quick google search to see if local schools are offering one near you.
 These are great opportunities to dip a toe in to see if it’s something you actually want to do.
 It’s also a great way to make some friends who share your passion for game creation (teen indie studio, y’all!).

-Certificate Programs meet halfway between summer programs and college programs.
+Certificate game production programs meet halfway between summer programs and college programs.
 These courses usually last 1 to 2 years and net you a certificate denoting your new skills.
-This is another way to “test the waters” without committing to a full four year program.
+This is another way to “test the waters” without committing to a full four-year program.

 Online platforms are some of our favorites to recommend.

 - They’re flexible.